Medically reviewed by Drugs.com. Last updated on Aug 6, 2021.

 Surgery to remove a brain tumor carries risks, such as infection and bleeding.
 Other risks may depend on the part of your brain where your tumor is located.
 For instance, surgery on a tumor near nerves that connect to your eyes may carry a risk of vision loss.

 External beam radiation can focus just on the area of your brain where the tumor is located, or it can be applied to your entire brain (whole-brain radiation).
-Whole-brain radiation is most often used to treat cancer that has spread to the brain from some other part of the body.
+Whole-brain radiation is most often used to treat cancer that spreads to the brain from some other part of the body and forms multiple tumors in the brain.

 Stereotactic radiosurgery is not a form of surgery in the traditional sense.
 Instead, radiosurgery uses multiple beams of radiation to give a highly focused form of radiation treatment to kill the tumor cells in a very small area.
 Each beam of radiation isn't particularly powerful, but the point where all the beams meet — at the brain tumor — receives a very large dose of radiation to kill the tumor cells.